Activate the Earn More Feature*

-It’s not common to find a loan you can withdraw from as needed and use for just about anything.
-In the world of borrowing, home equity lines of credit (HELOC) offers a unique opportunity.
-A HELOC works similarly to a credit card, but may be better suited for larger expenses and generally has a lower interest rate, as you borrower against the equity in your home that is used as collateral.
-Here are some smart ways to utilize your HELOC:
+With home values on the rise, the equity in your home can provide a cost-effective way to borrow money for just about anything.
+A home equity lines of credit (HELOC) works similarly to a credit card, but may be better suited for larger expenses and generally has a low interest rate.
+With a HELOC, you borrow against the equity in your home that is used as collateral.
+Take the first step by using DCU’s HELOC loan calculator to find out how much you could borrow against your home’s equity.
+Here are some of the best HELOC borrowing strategies and smart ways to use your HELOC:

 A home equity line of credit typically has a better interest rate than other types of loans.
-That makes HELOCs a powerful tool for paying off and consolidating debt.
+HELOC rates are usually lower than the rates on credit cards and other personal loans, which makes HELOCs a powerful tool for paying off and consolidating debt.
 Financial obligations such as auto loans, personal loans, and credit card balances with high interest rates could be consolidated with a HELOC.
 This form of debt consolidation can provide lower interest rates and eliminate multiple payment due dates.
 The downside of a HELOC is that it uses your home as collateral, so if you fail to repay it, you could put your home in jeopardy.

 College is expensive, there’s no doubt about it.
 And if you or your child don’t qualify for low-rate, flexible federal student loans, borrowing against your home’s equity may be one of your better borrowing options.
 Before committing to any type of loan, compare the interest rates, repayment flexibility, and potential borrower benefits, to choose a financing option that best suits your needs.